• Skip to main content

 Ingredients for Spaghetti Napolitan

-• Pasta - as the name would imply, the traditional pasta to use for Spaghetti Napolitan is spaghetti.
+• Pasta - as the name would imply, the traditional pasta to use for Napolitan pasta is spaghetti.
 I like using a thicker one (1.9mm), which takes a little longer to boil, but it gives the dish more substance and holds up better to the big chunks of cured meat and peppers.

 • Cured meat - the most common cured meat used for Japanese spaghetti are little cocktail sausages sliced up, but I also like using thick cut bacon.
 Pancetta, guanciale, and speck are also delicious in this, and I think almost any cured meat will work.